-At Aurora Health Care, we’ve returned hope to nearly 900 people with a ventricular assist device (VAD).
+At Aurora Health Care, we’ve returned hope to over 900 people with a ventricular assist device (VAD).
 A VAD takes over the heart’s work of pumping blood to the body.
 Today, VADs let people get back to the things they love to do – from farming to riding a motorcycle to spending time with loved ones.

 We’re known throughout the United States as experts in heart failure therapies.
 In any given year, we use artificial heart pumps to provide expert care for more than 50 people.

 People and their doctors choose Aurora Health Care for VAD placement because we offer: